The Deck Handbook: Part 4

-But, the most ubiquitous forms are high-density polyethylene (HDPE), used to make shrink wrap, milk jugs and other throw-away containers, garbage bags and plastic toys, and low-density polyethylene (LDPE) used in grocery bags, film wrap, and throw-away plastic bottles.
+But, the most ubiquitous forms are high-density polyethylene (HDPE) used to make shrink wrap, milk jugs and other throw-away containers, garbage bags and plastic toys, and low-density polyethylene (LDPE) used in grocery bags, film wrap, and throw-away plastic bottles.
 These are the compositions most used in composite decks.
 Unfortunately, while strong, the plastic is not rigid and not very wear resistant.
-How hard it is to scratch a plastic toy?
+How hard is it to scratch a plastic toy?
 Not very, and in a composite mix, the plastic does not get any more resistant to wear and tear.
 Polyethylene is most commonly used in its high-density form (HDPE), but can be mixed with less expensive low-density polyethylene to save cost.
 LDPE has even less structural rigidity than HDPE.

 Polyethylene is the world's most recycled plastic, and many composite deck manufacturers use at least some recycled polyethylene.
 Unfortunately, after being combined with wood flour in a composite mix, is it no longer as recyclable.
 Some German WPC manufacturers offer to recycle their own decking materials, but no U.S. manufacturer does so.